mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Security
 ---------

-If you're using a secured API key (see backend client documentation), you need to set the associated `tags`:
+If you're using a secured API Key (see backend client documentation), you need to set the associated `tags`:

 ```javascript
 var algolia = new AlgoliaSearch('YourApplicationID', 'YourPublicSecuredAPIKey');